Taj Mahal: Tourism

 The Taj Mahal is a major tourist attraction and attracts a large number of domestic and foreign visitors.
 About five million visitors visited Taj Mahal in the financial year 2022–23.
 A three-tier pricing system is in place, with a significantly lower entrance fee for Indian citizens and more expensive ones for foreigners.
 As of 2024, the fee for Indian citizens was ₹50, for citizens of SAARC and BIMSTEC countries, it was ₹540 and for other foreign tourists, it was ₹1,100.
-Visitors are allowed through three gates and as polluting vehicles are not allowed near the complex, tourists must either walk or take electric buses from the designated parking areas.
-The complex is open on all days except on Friday from one hour before sunrise to 45 minutes before sunset.
+Visitors are allowed through three gates and, as polluting vehicles are not allowed near the complex, tourists must either walk or take electric buses from the designated parking areas.
+The complex is open on all days except on Fridays, from one hour before sunrise to 45 minutes before sunset.
 The complex is open for limited night viewing on the day of the full moon, excluding the month of Ramadan.
 In 2019, to address overtourism, the site instituted fines for visitors who stayed longer than three hours.
-As per a 2025 government report, the Taj Mahal earned ₹297 crore over five years, making it the highest-earning ASI monument.
+According to a 2025 government report, the Taj Mahal earned ₹297 crore over five years, making it the highest-earning ASI monument.

 The small town to the south of the Taj, known as Taj Ganji or Mumtazabad, was initially constructed with caravanserais, bazaars and markets to serve the needs of visitors and workers.
 Lists of recommended travel destinations often feature the Taj Mahal, which also appears in several listings of seven wonders of the modern world, including the New Seven Wonders of the World, a poll conducted in 2007.
 Foreign dignitaries often visit the Taj Mahal on trips to India.